Akahi08/demand-forecasting-ai/README.md

 # 📈 Demand Forecasting AI

-A machine learning-powered web application built with **Python, Streamlit, Pandas, NumPy, and Scikit-learn** for predicting expected product sales based on historical sales patterns, pricing, promotions, and time-based features.
+A machine learning-powered web application built with **Python, Streamlit, Pandas, NumPy, and Scikit-learn** for predicting expected product demand based on historical sales patterns, pricing, promotions, and time-based features.

-The application provides an interactive interface where users can enter sales-related information and receive an estimated sales prediction.
+The application provides an interactive interface where users can enter sales-related information and receive an estimated demand prediction.

 ---